spinalcord/Better-Error-Copy/README.md

 * `bettererrorcopy.addTimestamp`: Add a timestamp to the report (default: true)
 * `bettererrorcopy.addSystemInfo`: Add system information to the report (default: false)

+# 0.0.3
+- Experimental: Outputs also the Hover text, for more context.

 # 0.0.2
 - Relativ paths instead absolute (in project folders)
 - fixed file save